-- A Containment of liquid chemical spills is accomplished through prompt application of absorbents (e.g., absorbent pads or solid absorbent) containment of the spill - Containment of solid chemical spills is accomplished by covering with sheet plastic (or by an equivalent method).
+Containment of Liquid Chemical Spill: Accomplish through prompt application of absorbents (e.g., absorbent pads or solid absorbent) containment of the spill.

+Containment of Solid Chemical Spill: Accomplish by covering with sheet plastic (or by an equivalent method).
 Spilled material is collected in bags, drums, or other suitable containers and disposed of as required.